 Being a tourist in Beijing — a story about my trip to the Chinese capital.

-Beijing is some 1200km / 745miles from Shanghai.
-That in account, my initial idea was to get there by plane.
-However, after experiencing a few local flights - each with a good-sized delay, I opted for a connection by a rail.
-There are many choices ranging in price, comfort, and time - from the fastest CRH trains taking about 6 hrs, to old carriages lasting some 24h.
+I traveled from Shanghai, which is some 1200km / 745miles from Beijing.
+That said, my initial idea was to get there by plane.
+However, after experiencing a few local flights — each with a good-sized delay, I opted for a connection by rail.
+There are many choices ranging in price, comfort, and time: from the fastest CRH trains taking about six hrs to old carriages lasting some 24h.
 I went with a compromise, which took roughly 12 hours.
 This was convenient, as I went overnight, saving on accommodation.

-The train arrived at Beijing South station at around 10 am, I locked my backpack and went to see the neighborhood right away.
-Just a block from the station, I've noticed a parking garage.
-This might sound like an odd place to begin a vacation - but, like if I could care less.
-I let the visuals talk.
+The train arrived at Beijing South station at around 10 am; I locked my backpack and went to see the neighborhood right away.
+Just a block from the station, I noticed an interesting parking garage.
+This might sound like an odd place to begin a vacation, but I let the visuals talk.

 From here, I went to the Tao Ran Ting Park.
-It was a slow start; I guess, but while the train journey was decent, it still left me a tad broken - so a small refreshment in a park was rather useful.
-The views weren't bad either.
+While the train journey was decent, it still left me a tad broken — a slow start in a park was welcomed.
+The views weren't bad, either.

 There were no other tourists, but a good number of locals practiced dancing or Taichi.

-According to one lady I spoke with, it is a very popular place to do so.
+It is a trendy place to do so, according to one lady I spoke with.
 As we talked, I mentioned the following location on my to-do list: the Summer Palace, and got recommended that the best way to see it is from a boat.
-All right then, I went to check it out.
+All right then, let's check it out!

 The area covers over a square mile of gardens from Qing Dynasty, temples, and the lake.
 After observing it from the water, I explored it on foot.

-The way it is situated, one can admire the ancient structures complementing with steep hills in the background.
-This disposition is very visually attractive.
+The way it is situated, one can admire the ancient structures complementing steep hills in the background.
+This disposition is very attractive.

-After this set of goodness, I biked to the Peking University, to see the friend I met in Suzhou, who happens to study there.
-He then gave me a tour of the campus of the famous uni, which includes this pagoda..
+After this set of goodness, I biked to Peking University to see the friend I met in Suzhou, who happens to study there.
+He gave me a tour of the campus, which is placed on formed imperial gardens from the Qing Dynasty, and features this pagoda..

-Then we decided to get on the top of CCTV tower, one of the tallest TV towers in the world and once the tallest structure in Beijing (405m / 1329ft).
-Getting bikes again, finding the entrance, "is it even open?"
-I was wondering after my unsuccessful attempts to get on the top of TV towers in Nanjing and Shenyang.
+Then we decided to get on top of the CCTV tower, one of the tallest TV towers in the world and once the tallest structure in Beijing (405m / 1329ft).
+We went there on the bikes again; they are so convenient!
+While we were looking for the entrance, I wondered whether it was even open after my unsuccessful attempts to get on the top of TV towers in Nanjing and Shenyang.
 It was!
 Excitement, ticket, let's go.

-The observation deck is in 238m /781ft, it offers a great view, and it is open air - asking for some picture taking.
-Speaking of air, I've noticed that the visibility was actually quite decent, and I wondered where's that notorious Beijing's smog everyone is talking about?
-Well; as it turned out, there was some military parade scheduled for the following week - and every time there is some important public event like that, the government shuts down all the factories around the city around two weeks in advance, which results in a big improvement in air quality - so when world's media get footage of the city, it looks better than it actually is.
-I didn't know about this pattern when I planned the trip, it was pure luck.
-Later on, many people I spoke during my stay confirmed that this was, by far, the best air Beijing has seen in a long time. yey!
+The observation deck is at 238m /781ft; it offers a fantastic view and is open-air — great for picture taking.
+Speaking of air, I noticed that the visibility was quite decent, so I wondered where's that notorious Beijing smog everyone is talking about?
+As it turned out, there was some military parade scheduled for the following week — and every time there is some important public event like that, the government shuts down all the factories around the city around two weeks in advance.
+It results in a significant improvement in air quality, So when the world's media get footage of the city, it looks better than it actually is.
+I didn't know about this pattern when I planned the trip; it was pure luck.
+Later on, many people I spoke with during my stay confirmed that this was, by far, the best air Beijing has seen in a long time.
+Yey!

-So we enjoyed the view; unfortunately, a moment after we got to the top, they turned on the lighting system the tower has.
-It's formed by strong led lights that point right into the deck, making you feel like if you'd stare directly into the sun.
-Um, there goes that.
+So we enjoyed the view; unfortunately, it got spoiled by the tower's lighting system, which they turned on a moment after we got there.
+It is formed by strong led lights pointing right into the deck, so looking from it feels as if one would stare directly into the sun.
+Ummm.

-It was still nice, and even with the lights on, it was fun to do some photography.
+Still, it was nice, and even with the lights on, I had fun with picture taking.

 However, there was another aspect annoying as hell.
-They put a massive tube there, amplifying any voice input.
-The concept is that you "can shout to the city;" but in fact, the tube is positioned before the viewing platform - so instead "into the city" it propels the voice straight into the visitors' heads.
-And since this attraction is much more popular among the young audience, it means that every few moments there's some 10 years old screaming their high-pitched lungs off.
-Oh, such pleasure.
+They put a massive megaphone there, amplifying any voice input.
+The concept is that you "can shout to the city," but the tube was positioned before the viewing platform.
+So instead of into the city, it propelled the voice straight into the visitors' heads.
+This attraction was mainly popular among the young audience, meaning that every few moments, there was some ten-year-old screaming their high-pitched lungs off, which then got a volume boost.
 Seriously, the management clearly strived for the "best ways to ruin the user experience" award.
-So after not too long, we went down, where we saw a propagandist movie and a nice calligraphy show.
+So after not too long, we went down, where we saw a propagandist movie and an excellent calligraphy show.

-After yesterday's "warm/up," I was off to see Beijing' ancient center, the Forbidden City.
-To get there from my hotel, I had a way across the Qian Men and Zhengyang Gate, which then leads on Tiananmen Square.
+After yesterday's "warm-up," I was off to see Beijing's ancient center, the Forbidden City.
+To get there from my hotel, I had a way across the Qian Men and Zhengyang Gate, which then leads to Tiananmen Square.

-The square itself was one odd experience: First, the physical properties of it are colossal (this turned out to be a pattern of the day).
-Second, just to get there, you need to walk a lengthy metal corridor that supposed to deal with queues and leads to a security checkpoint.
-Or you can try your luck and cross a small section of the fence to avoid above.
-This can be tricky as the military and police officers are everywhere, but somehow I think it's possible.
-Third: once on the square, I could not stop thinking about the events that happened here in 1989.
-A crowd of expressed their disagreement with the political situation, and the government responded by killing a good portion of involved.
+The square itself was one odd experience, thanks to three factors: First, the physical properties of it are colossal (this turned out to be a pattern of the day).
+Second, just to get there, you need to walk a lengthy metal corridor that is supposed to deal with queues and leads to a security checkpoint.
+Or you can try your luck and cross a small section of the fence to avoid the above.
+This can be tricky as the military and police officers are abundant, but somehow I think it's possible.
+And third: the square is a manifestation of personality cult, and the regime.
+Once I got to the square, I thought about the events that happened here in 1989.
+A crowd expressed their disagreement with the political situation, and the government responded by killing a good portion of the involved.
 Obviously, there's no memorial or any sign to remind any form of disobedience.
 Instead, there's Mao's mausoleum, and on the north side is the Tiananmen gate portraying the former leader.

 It's possible to visit the gate, which offers a mix of communistic propaganda and ancient items.
 Due to its ties with the government, every few meters were special police guards.

-After the gate, it was only the matter meters to the Forbidden City's entrance.
-This was a part I was a bit afraid of, as I was warned that it's common to wait a couple hours just to buy the tickets, but after some 30-45 minutes, I was all set.
+After the gate, it was only a matter of meters to the Forbidden City's entrance.
+This was a part I was a bit afraid of, as I was warned that it's common to wait a couple of hours just to buy the tickets, but after some 30-45 minutes, I was all set.
 Coming in the morning paid off.

 I started to explore the southeast corner of the complex, looking at the impressive architectural details..

 Time flew by, and I was excited about the progress.
-However; then, after about an hour, I looked into the map and found out that I have seen around one eight of the property. "what?"
-I've realized the size of the palace, and increased my speed.
+However; then, after about an hour, I looked into the map and found out that I had seen only around one-eighth of the property.
+"What?"
+I realized the size of the palace and increased my speed.

 At the time I left the place, I was truly overwhelmed.
-Man, it is massive - I needed a break from any ancient structure.
+It is massive!
+To put it in perspective, the palace has a total area of 720,000 square meters, while the British Museum in London has 75,000 m2.
+That said, I needed a break from ancient structures.
 So instead of another temple, I went to see the site of the 2008 Olympic Games.

-The buildings of the park are great, with plenty of features to admire.
+The park has plenty of great buildings to admire.

-..mainly the Bird's Nest; oh, a joy to walk through.
-At the time of my visit, there was a soccer game.
-So I got a ticket and was able to see the stadium from the inside as well.
+Mainly the Bird's Nest is a joy to walk through.
+There was a soccer game at the time of my visit, so I got a ticket and was able to see the stadium from the inside as well.

-However, the overall impressions were inconsistent, due to the user-friendliness of the place.
-As in most Chinese parks, it's prohibited to sit or walk on the grass.
-The installed water fountains might look neat at first glance, but at the closer look, you'll find out that they actually ripped out the pipes after the games, leaving the sinks as useless sculptures.
+However, the overall impressions of the park were inconsistent due to the user-friendliness of the place.
+As in most Chinese parks, it's prohibited to sit or walk on the grass, and while the installed water fountains might look neat at first glance, at a closer look, I'll found out that they ripped out the pipes after the games, leaving the sinks as useless sculptures.

-It's not that they wouldn't have the money or technology - on every other step you see columns with speakers and big-screen TVs, wasting electricity playing unnecessary music, and thirsty visitors are forced to buy water in overpriced bottles.
+It's not that they wouldn't have the money to keep them running — on every other step, there were columns with speakers and big-screen TVs, wasting electricity by playing unnecessary music, and thirsty visitors are forced to buy water in overpriced bottles.
 Not a fan of this approach.

-Anyway, the park served well as a relaxing point and as the evening was near, I went to Jingshan Park, which has a hill with some sweet views..
+Anyway, the park served well as a relaxing point, and as the evening was near, I went to Jingshan Park, a hill from which I anticipated some sweet views..

 Once witnessing dusk here, I biked to the National Centre for the Performing Arts..